Will My Pet Need Medications After Surgery?

 Sedatives

-Mild sedatives are occasionally prescribed for patients that are highly energetic and unwilling to rest and recuperate after surgery, which makes their recovery more difficult.
+Mild sedatives are occasionally prescribed for patients who are highly energetic and unwilling to rest and recuperate after surgery, which makes their recovery more difficult.
 They can also be used prior to surgery for nervous patients, to make coming to the vet clinic less stressful and safer.

 Antibiotics

 Antibiotics are rarely required after oral surgery.
 Some instances where antibiotics may be required include some diabetic patients and patients with recent metal implants in their jaw or elsewhere in their body.
-Patients that have facial swelling due to dental abscesses are also sometimes prescribed antibiotics before surgery, especially if surgery will be delayed for a day or two.
+Patients who have facial swelling due to dental abscesses are also sometimes prescribed antibiotics before surgery, especially if surgery will be delayed for a day or two.

 Contact Our Team